 What are the best Friends episodes?
-Friends has been an iconic TV series since 1994.
-The comedy series revolving around six, well, friends in New York City continues to delight new generations, even though it ended seventeen years ago.
-The show lasted ten seasons, and even though it left the streaming service Netflix (although not here in the UK), people still watch the episodes religiously.
+Friends has been an iconic TV staple since 1994.
+The sitcom revolving around six, well, friends in New York City continues to delight new generations, even though it ended decades years ago.
+The show lasted ten seasons, and people still watch religiously.

-Whether you’re a neurotic Ross, a competitive Monica, a funny Chandler, a flirty Joey, a spoiled Rachel, or a free-spirited Phoebe, you are bound to have your own favourite episodes.
-After all, the sextet has been through countless adventures, and there are hundreds of jokes that tickle us still to this day.
+Whether you’re a neurotic Ross, a competitive Monica, a funny Chandler, a flirty Joey, a spoiled Rachel, or a free-spirited Phoebe (thank you, Buzzfeed quizzes), Friends has been keeping us company throughout our lives — after all, the group has been through countless mishaps in one of the best comedy series.

-Now we have the difficult task of picking out the best ten episodes.
-From weddings and soap operas to beaches and holiday armadillos, there are oodles of stories and emotional journeys that our main characters go on.
-So, which episodes stand out?
-What makes them the best of Friends?
-Here are our choices for the best Friends episodes!
+Now we have the difficult task of picking out the top episodes from what many comfort seekers feel is one of the best TV series of all time.
+From weddings and soap operas to beaches and holiday armadillos, there are oodles of stories and emotional journeys.
+So, which episodes stand out Here are the best Friends episodes!

 - The One Where Joey Moves Out

 - The One Hundredth